We host over a hundred field trip groups every year. Visit our field trips page for detailed information.

 Museums are an ideal venue for active, engaged learning across disciplines.
 We encourage UI instructors to bring classes or assign students to use the building, the permanent museum areas and restored rooms, and the temporary exhibits in your courses.
 We may be able to arrange for your class to meet with exhibit curators or educators.
 We can also serve as a venue for final reading, exhibit, or performance projects.
 Departments and colleges we've worked with include English, history, rhetoric, creative writing, music, art and art history, and law.
 We are happy to meet to brainstorm ideas.

 UI class visits should be scheduled in advance to prevent conflicts with other groups and field trips.
 UI class visits are not limited to public museum hours; we are happy to arrange a schedule that works for your course.

 Our resource trunks can be shipped to you anywhere in Iowa for use in classroom, library, homeschool, or other programs.
-Thanks to generous funding through the university's Better Futures for Iowans initiative, there is currently no charge for trunk rental or outgoing shipping.

 The Discovery Trunk program has been funded through the State Historic Society, Inc., the University of Iowa's Better Futures for Iowans program, and a recent grant from the Silos and Smokestacks National Heritage Area.

 In 2014, the Pentacrest Museums and the Office of the State Archaeologist partnered with the Office of the Vice President for Research and Economic Development to launch the University of Iowa Mobile Museum.
 The Mobile Museum visits schools and events throughout the state, and can be combined with speaker visits, trunk loans, or other activities.
 Visit the Mobile Museum webpage or contact us at firstname.lastname@example.org to find out more.